akostrik/stage_telegram_python/README.md

 [Asynchrony](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) refers to the actions instigated by a program that take place concurrently with program execution, without the program blocking to wait for results.
 In this application, it concerns many requests (see the dotted arrows on the application diagram).

 ## Database details
-A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application (it concerns the collections `characteristics` and `messages`).
+A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application.
+The `characteristics` are kept in the collections `characteristics` and `messages`.

 MongoDB usage is explained by its cloud database service _MongoDB Atlas_ and its popularity.
 The database operations of this project are simple, so another noSql databases would probably provide about the same functionnalty and speed.

 _MongoDB Atlas_ provides automatic failover, ensuring high availability, to prevent data loss.

-## Other technical details
-Output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)

 # Limitatoins, challenges and future enhancements